 As discussed in Note 6 - Stockholders' Equity, we issued Walmart 2,208,552 shares of our Class A common stock.
 We recognize the fair value of 36,810 shares each month over the 60-month term of the commercial agreement.
 An early expiration of our right to repurchase as described above would, however, result in the recognition of the fair value of all the shares still subject to repurchase on the date of the expiration.
 We currently assess an early expiration of our repurchase right to be remote.
 We record the fair value recognized as stock-based retailer incentive compensation, a contra-revenue component of our total operating revenues.
 We recognize monthly the fair value of the shares for which our right to repurchase has lapsed using the then-current fair market value of our Class A common stock.
-We recognized \$5.9 million of stock-based retailer incentive compensation for the three months ended March 31, 2011.
+We recognized \$4.4 million and \$2.5 million of stock-based retailer incentive compensation for the three-month periods ended June 30, 2011 and 2010, respectively.
+We recognized \$10.2 million and \$2.5 million of stock-based retailer incentive compensation for the six-month periods ended June 30, 2011 and 2010, respectively.